drummondlab/drummondlab.github.io/blog/_posts/2015-09-10-about-endogenous-aggregates.md

 So what's going on?

 Most previous work has guessed, for many good empirical reasons, that mainly what's going on is that the workers are distressed, damaged, even dying.
-The clumping together is because---gruesomely---heat partially melts them and makes them sticky.
+Workers clump together because---gruesomely---heat partially melts them and makes them sticky.
 Of course, these workers stop working.
 Some injured workers can be rescued; many of them are beyond saving.
 The emergency crews triage victims, rescue some, and dispose of the bodies of the rest.

 <center>
 <img src="/assets/images/heat-shock-damage.png" width=550px>